MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 # Distribution of Applications using WebView2

-The WebView2 control utilizes the Microsoft Edge (Chromium) browser.
-When distributing your app it is important to ensure that the Edge browser is installed on all user machines where your application will run.
-You should also be aware of which version and channel is installed, e.g. Stable, Beta, Dev, or Canary.
-The WebView2 controller will utilize the most stable version of the browser when installed on a machine.
-It is important to ensure that a supported browser version is installed.
+The WebView2 control utilizes the Microsoft Edge \(Chromium\) browser.
+When distributing your app, ensure that the Edge browser is installed on all user machines where your application runs.
+The WebView2 control uses the most stable version of the browser that’s installed on a machine.
+For example, you may have Stable, Beta, Dev, and Canary installed at the same time, and in this situation, WebView2 controls run in the Stable channel.
+Ensure you review the release notes to ensure that the version of the browser installed on your machines that run your WebView2 controls meet the minimum version requirements.

 ## Future Planned Changes